marius311/boinc-server-docker/docs/cookbook.md

 docker-compose up -d
 ```

-*Note:* Make sure your user is added to the `docker` group, otherwise the `docker-compose` and `docker` commands in this guide need to be run with `sudo`.

 You now have a running BOINC server!

-Note, the first time you run this about ~1GB of data will be downloaded as the `boinc-server-docker` images are pulled from the Docker Hub
+> *Notes:*
+> * The first time you run this, it may take a few minutes after invoking the `docker-compose up -d` command before the server webpage appears.
+> * Make sure your user is added to the `docker` group, otherwise the `docker-compose` and `docker` commands in this guide need to be run with `sudo`.
+> * If using Docker Toolbox, replace the final command above with `URL_BASE=$(docker-machine ip) docker-compose up -d`.
+The server will be accessible at the IP returned by `docker-machine ip` rather than at `127.0.0.1`.

 The server is made up of three Docker images,